helenascholl/Randomizer-Discord-Bot/README.md

 # Randomizer-Discord-Bot

-Get random stuff from a Disord Bot.
+Get random stuff from a Discord Bot.

 ## Invite the bot